 Fayetteville, AR 72701

 If you are subject to a federal investigation in Fayetteville, you need a proven attorney as soon as possible.
-If federal agents have come to your house or office; if you have received a target letter or grand jury subpoena from an Assistant U.S. Attorney working in Fayetteville, Fort Smith, El Dorado, Harrison, Hot Springs, or Texarkana; if the government has accused you of being part of a criminal conspiracy; or if you have been arrested on federal charges, you need attorneys with the necessary experience in federal cases to defend you.
+If federal agents have come to your house or office; if you have received a target letter or grand jury subpoena from an Assistant U.S. Attorney working in Fayetteville, Fort Smith, El Dorado, Harrison, Hot Springs, or Texarkana; if the government has accused you of being part of a criminal conspiracy; or if you have been arrested on federal charges, you need attorneys with the necessary experience at the federal level to defend you.

 We Are a Federal Criminal Defense Law Firm Serving Clients in Fayetteville